WANTED: A few good crime writers.

 If this sounds like you, I'd love to invite you on a journey of discovery.
 How good can you get in the next three months?
 Six months?
 In the next year?
 Because no matter how good we are, don't we always want to be better?
 I know I do.

-I'm the internationally published author of four Jared McKean private detective novels and a cozy cat mystery in the multi-author Trouble Cat Mystery series.
-My first book, Racing the Devil, was short-listed for a Shamus award.
 One of my favorite reviews came from Sheila Deeth at Cafe Libre.
-She had this to say about A Cup Full of Midnight.
-"A story this powerful is hard to find, a mystery this intriguing, or a narrator as brutally honest and generous and kind."
+She had this to say about A Cup Full of Midnight, the second book in my Jared McKean private detective series: "A story this powerful is hard to find, a mystery this intriguing, or a narrator as brutally honest and generous and kind."
 This five-star review from the San Francisco Book Review is a close second: “…Pleasingly spiky prose which positively bristles with the darker side of wit."

 These reviews make me happy every time I read them, but they also inspire me to hone my craft so my next books will be even better.
 Like the writer who, when asked which book was his best, said, "My next one."